mpoyd/90DaysOfDevOps/Days/day04.md

 6. Automate everything you can.
 7. Measure and control by using tangible numeric deliverables.

-What do you think?
-Do you have different views?
-I want to hear from Developers, Operations, QA anyone that has a better understanding of Agile and DevOps that can pass comments and feedback on this?

 ### Resources

 - [DevOps for Developers – Day in the Life: DevOps Engineer in 2021](https://www.youtube.com/watch?v=2JymM0YoqGA)
 - [3 Things I wish I knew as a DevOps Engineer](https://www.youtube.com/watch?v=udRNM7YRdY4)
 - [How to become a DEVOPS Engineer feat.
 Shawn Powers](https://www.youtube.com/watch?v=kDQMjAQNvY4)

-If you made it this far then you will know if this is where you want to be or not.
-See you on [Day 5](day05.md).